-All parties to a case may, subject to paragraph 20 of the SICC Practice Directions and any directions of the SICC, access the online case file.
+All parties to a case may, subject any directions of the SICC, access the online case file.

 Where a party to a case is a registered user of the Electronic Filing Service, that party may access the online case file through the Electronic Filing Service directly and may inspect, download soft copies or print hard copies of documents accessible to the parties in the online case file.

-The Registrar may seek clarification from the applicant before deciding whether to approve the request.
+In processing the request, the Registrar may seek clarification from the applicant before deciding whether the request may be approved.

-All information obtained in the course of inspection should not be used for purposes other than those stated in the request to inspect unless approval is obtained from the SICC.
+Unless prior approval is obtained from the SICC, all information obtained in the course of inspection should not be used for purposes other than those stated by the requestor in the request to inspect.

-A case file which has been sealed shall not be inspected by a non-party to those proceedings unless leave of Court is obtained pursuant to Order 110 Rules 30(10) and (11) of the Rules of Court (Cap 322, R 5).
+A case file which has been sealed shall not be inspected by a non-party to those proceedings unless permission of Court is obtained pursuant to Order 16 rules 9(6) and (7) of the SICC Rules 2021.

 Quick Links & Resources